zer2/Fantasy-Basketball--in-progress-/readme.md

 As I said before, I think Z-scores are suboptimal.
 But there is a sense in which they do work, and before getting into their flaws, it is helpful to understand the positive case for them.

-The proof will consider Z-scores in the context of the "Head-to-Head: Each Category" format, because it is relatively easy to analyze compared to "Head-to-Head: Most Categories."
+The proof will consider Z-scores in the context of the "Head-to-Head: Each Category" format, because it is relatively easy to analyze compared to the other head-to-head format, "Most Categories"

 ### A. Assumptions and setup